 Evening:

 The Dubai Butterfly Garden extends a unique opportunity to enter a realm where the natural world and art are at their most perfect.
 It is more than an attraction; it is a place where curiosity, peace, and childhood wonder are all stirred.
-A tourist discovering Dubai’s concealed treasures or a local looking for a calm place, this paradise of flowers will definitely offer not only beauty and education but also tranquillity, all in one place.
+Whether a tourist discovering Dubai’s concealed treasures or a local looking for a calm place, this paradise of flowers will definitely offer not only beauty and education but also tranquillity, all in one place.

 It’s the world’s largest covered butterfly garden, home to over 15,000 butterflies across 10 themed domes.